• Skip to primary navigation

 Étouffée is a French word that translates as smothered, and this speaks to the mode of preparation used to make this dish.

-Smothering is a popular method of cooking in Louisiana, and it is no surprise that it is used to make this dish, seeing as etouffee originates from the area.
+Smothering is a popular cooking method in Louisiana, and it is no surprise that it is used to make this dish, as etouffee originates from the area.

-This fancy word dish, Shrimp Etouffee, is a meal that involved simmered shrimp in a sauce thickened with white or blond roux.
+This fancy word dish, Shrimp Etouffee, is a meal that involves simmered shrimp in a sauce thickened with white or blond roux.

 The blond roux is made by constantly stirring the mixture during preparation to remove the raw flavor of the flour and add a nutty flavor to the mixture.